 Each open board seat requires the nomination of at least two (2) candidates.
 With 9 board members each elected for 3-year terms, there should always be a minimum of six (6) candidates required for each election*, **.

-Candidate nomination period shall last two (2) weeks* starting from the second to last Sunday in September to the first Sunday in October.
+Candidate nomination period shall last two (2) weeks*.
 The president will send an email to the membership asking for nominations.
 Any sitting board member is encouraged to contact potential candidates privately to run for a board position.
 Any public communications regarding the election will be the sole responsibility of the President and does not require Board approval, though the President is encouraged to seek board feedback on any outgoing email to the membership.

 Nominations are to be sent to firstname.lastname@example.org